vincentbarr/vincentbarr.github.com/_posts/2016-03-12-export-amazon-wishlist-excel.md

 Selection=EntirePage
 </pre></code>

-Explanation:
+Here's an explanation of the query:
-Line 1.
-Query type
+Line 1: Query Type.
 Since this is a web query, we set this to Web.

-Line 2.
-Query version
+Line 2: Query version.
 Since we only have one version, we set this to 1.

-Line 3.
-URL (Uniform Resource Locator)
+Line 3: URL (Uniform Resource Locator).
 Excel will run your query against this file.

-Lines 5 and up.
-Parameters.
-Set a range of options, including what data you would like to select for retrieval, data type, formatting, and so on.
+Lines 5 and beyond: Custom Parameters.
+Configure settings such as what data you would like to select for retrieval, data type, formatting, and so on.

 5. Save the file as wishlistQuery.txt
 6. Switch to Excel